llvm/llvm-project/llvm/docs/Contributing.rst

 * conform to the :doc:`CodingStandards`.
 You can use the `clang-format-diff.py`_ or `git-clang-format`_ tools to automatically format your patch properly.
 * not contain any unrelated changes
 * be an isolated change.
 Independent changes should be submitted as separate patches as this makes reviewing easier.
-* have a single commit (unless stacked on another Differential), up-to-date with the upstream ``origin/main`` branch, and don't have merges.
+* have a single commit, up-to-date with the upstream ``origin/main`` branch, and don't have merges.

 .. _format patches: